-All eyes on Georgia for another potential Trump indictment
+What might Trump be charged with in Georgia?

 Both special counsel Jack Smith and Fani Willis, the Georgia prosecutor, have focused on the fake elector scheme in their investigations.

 Finally, Trump campaign lawyers reportedly worked with a data firm to copy sensitive data from election systems in Coffee County, Georgia.

 The incident was part of a multi-state attempt by Mr Trump's lawyers to access voting equipment, according to a Washington Post investigation.
 Ms Willis is said to be focusing on this incident.

-We already know the justice department has indicted Mr Trump on four federal charges: conspiracy to defraud the US government; conspiracy to disrupt an official proceeding; obstructing an official proceeding; and deprivation of rights.

-These charges relate to Mr Trump's actions in Washington DC and nationwide, as well as in Georgia.

-The federal indictment showed the multiple interconnected activities that Mr Trump and his associates undertook in Georgia to undermine the election results, which we outlined above.

-The cases against Mr Trump could proceed at both the state and federal level simultaneously, said Mr Cloud.

-Mr Trump's lawyers, meanwhile, will probably argue the former president never explicitly asked Georgia officials to tamper with the votes.
-The former president has denied all wrongdoing.
+His lawyers will probably argue the former president never explicitly asked Georgia officials to tamper with the votes.

-He has hired experienced lawyers in Georgia that have filed a number of motions to block various aspects of the investigation, including attempts to remove Ms Willis or change jurisdictions.
+He has hired experienced lawyers that have filed a number of motions to block various aspects of the investigation, including attempts to remove Ms Willis or change jurisdictions.

 "I think they're going to be very creative and very aggressive," Mr Cloud said.